Software Engineering: A Modern Approach

 }

-Therefore, in this example, LCOM(C) equals 1, as the class has three possible pairs of methods, but two access at least one attribute in common (refer to the third column of the table).
-There is only one pair of methods that does not share common attributes.
+In this example, LCOM(C) equals 1.
+The class has three possible pairs of methods, but two pairs access at least one attribute in common (as shown in the third column of the table).
+Only one pair of methods does not share any common attributes.

-In the LCOM calculation, constructors and getters/setters are not considered.
+In LCOM calculation, constructors and getters/setters are typically excluded.
 Constructors often share attributes with most other methods, while the opposite tends to be true for getters and setters.

-Lastly, it’s important to mention that there are alternative proposals for calculating LCOM.
-The version we present, known as LCOM1, was proposed by Shyam Chidamber and Chris Kemerer in 1991 (link).
-The alternative versions are called LCOM2, LCOM3, etc. Therefore, when reporting LCOM values, it is important to state which version of the metric is being used.
+Lastly, it’s important to note that there are alternative proposals for calculating LCOM.
+The version we presented, known as LCOM1, was proposed by Shyam Chidamber and Chris Kemerer in 1991 (link).
+Other versions include LCOM2 and LCOM3.
+Therefore, when reporting LCOM values, it is important to clearly state which version of the metric is being used.

 5.7.3 Coupling

-CBO (Coupling Between Objects) is a metric to measure structural coupling between two classes.
+Coupling Between Objects (CBO) is a metric for measuring structural coupling between classes.
 It was proposed by Chidamber and Kemerer (link and link).

 Given a class A, CBO counts the number of classes on which A has syntactical (or structural) dependencies.
-A depends on a class B when:
+Class A depends on a class B when any of the following conditions are met:

 class A extends T1 implements T2 {